 See Del Mar Fans & Lighting’s selection of UL approved outdoor ceiling fans.

-In the winter, ceiling fans should rotate clockwise at a low speed to pull cool air up.
+In the winter, ceiling fans should rotate clockwise (the blades should move like a clock's hands - from the top to the right, then down to the left, and back to the top) at a low speed to pull cool air up.
 The gentle updraft pushes warm air, which naturally rises to the ceiling, down along the walls and back to the floor.
 This makes a room feel warmer, which allows you to lower the thermostat temperature and decrease the use of heating devices.
-Using a ceiling fan during the winter can save homeowners as much as 15 percent on heating bills.
+Homeowners who use ceiling fans during the winter save as much as 15 percent on heating bills.

 Exception: If your ceiling fan is mounted on a two-story cathedral or a vaulted ceiling, the fan is too high to create a discernible wind chill, and therefore, can stay in a counterclockwise setting all year round.